compsocialscience/summer-institute/2019/materials/research-speed-dating/Speed_Dating.md

 <img src="impact.png" height="400" />

-2. This May be Especially True for CSS
+2. This May Be Especially True for CSS
 ========================================================

-2. This May be Especially True for CSS
+2. This May Be Especially True for CSS
 ========================================================

 <img src="colore_by_nodes_arial.png"/>